 First of all, yes, scams in Cambodia are very similar to scams that you find in other parts of the continent.
 In fact, you don’t even need to go to SE Asia to experience them.
 But in Cambodia, they are particularly bad and come on a bigger scale.

 Locals for the most part, when encountering a tourist, try to get the most out of him/her.
-Perhaps it’s kind of natural when a person constantly lives below a poverty line, I am not sure.
+Perhaps it’s kind of natural when a person constantly lives below the poverty line, I am not sure.
 But in Cambodia, scams happen all the time.
 And very often tourists don’t even know about the fact that locals cheat.
 They get too captivated by smiley faces.

 It was not us whose primary focus was on the money, but locals.